jsingh-604/hudson/docs/structure/data_object.md

 # Data Object

 <p align="justify ">
   Highly multiplexed images and can have a lot of characteristic data.
-These are essentially the region proerties of the image which characterize it.
+These are essentially the region properties of the image which characterize it.
 More importantly, the number of labels.
 </p>